biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/keyBy.ahk' class='text-muted'>source</a>

-Creates an object composed of keys generated from the results of running each element of collection thru iteratee.
+Creates an object composed of keys generated from the results of running each element of `collection` thru `iteratee`.
 The corresponding value of each key is the last element responsible for generating the key.
 The iteratee is invoked with one argument: (value).

 #### Arguments